webodf/ViewerJS/README.md

 ### License

-Viewer.JS is a Free Software project.
+ViewerJS is a Free Software project.
 All code is available under the AGPL.

-If you are interested in using Viewer.JS in your commercial product (and do not want to disclose your sources / obey AGPL), contact [KO GmbH](http://kogmbh.com) for a commercial license.
+If you are interested in using ViewerJS in your commercial product (and do not want to disclose your sources / obey AGPL), contact [KO GmbH](http://kogmbh.com) for a commercial license.